 Mapping to MITRE ATT&CK

-Many organisations are starting to use MITRE ATT&CK to improve their security operations by making sure they are adequately equipped for common adversarial behaviour.
-MITRE ATT&CK collects and categorises common attack tactics, techniques, and procedures (TTPs), then organises this information into a framework.
+Many organizations are starting to use MITRE ATT&CK to improve their security operations by making sure they are adequately equipped for common adversarial behavior.
+MITRE ATT&CK collects and categorizes common attack tactics, techniques, and procedures (TTPs), then organizes this information into a framework.
 When it comes to XDR solutions, you gain more context with mapping to the MITRE ATT&CK framework for faster detection and higher fidelity alerts.
 This framework can be used to help explain how adversaries behave, what they are trying to do, and how they are trying to do it.
 In fact, MITRE ATT&CK recently tested against APT29 with some very interesting results.

 Leverage your people

 With the predominant skills gap in the industry, you want the personnel you have to be able to work on meaningful tasks.
 However, that is a bit hard with the barrage of alerts from single-vector solutions consuming their day.
 By automatically correlating threat data from multiple sources, XDR speeds up and removes manual steps involved in investigations and enables security analysts to quickly find the full story of an attack.
 Removing the low-confidence events and repetitive tasks frees them to be able to work on the valuable projects that are required to secure the organization and leave you with peace of mind.